ddkhoa/learning-note/postgres/database_migration/migration.md

     )

 ```
-When you generate the migration file, Alembic autogenerates the line to create the index.
+Constraints and foreigner keys can also be defined in the similar way.
+The following parts represent two exceptions when maintaining `enum` and `partitioned tables` in model file.

 #### Enum
 Enum is convenient for a column with some static values.
 Enum column doesn't require join operators to have meaningful names and provides a check when inserting the data.
 If an enum column appears in 2 different tables, we want to use the same enum type.
 The worst case scenario is when we use the same enums under different names (so technically they are 2 different enums in the database) for 2 columns.
-It is very likely to have the following issues:
+In that situation, it is very likely to have the following issues:

   - Query performance
 Index scan doesn't work when casting.